 Is It Taxable?

 In the U.S, severance pay is taxable.
-This includes federal, state, and local taxes.
+This includes federal, state, and taxes.
 In addition, payroll taxes include social security tax, Medicare tax, and federal income tax (FUTA).

 For more information, read Publication 15 (Circular E) on the Employer’s Tax Guide.